 At the start of time interval t_2 , the meter starts the interpretation of the command and when complete, performs the command function.
-This time interval t_2 varies from 2 msec to 15 msec.
+This time interval t_2 varies (See Timing Diagrams).
 If no response from the meter is expected, the meter is ready to accept another command.

-If the meter is to reply with data, the time interval t_2 is controlled by the use of the command terminating character and the Serial Transmit Delay parameter (dELRY).
-The '' or '<CR>' terminating character results in a response time window of the Serial Transmit Delay time (dELRY) plus 15 msec. maximum.
-The dELRY parameter should be programmed to a value that allows sufficient time for the release of the sending driver on the RS485 bus.
-Terminating the command line with "\$" results in a response time window (t_2) of 2 msec minimum and 15 msec maximum.
-The response time of this terminating character requires that sending drivers release within 2 msec after the terminating character is received.
+If the meter is to reply with data, the time interval t_2 is controlled by the use of the command terminating character.
+The '' or '<CR>' terminating character results in a response time window of 50 msec. minimum and 100 msec. maximum.
+This allows sufficient time for the release of the sending driver on the RS485 bus.
+Terminating the command line with '\$' results in a response time window (t_2) of 2 msec. minimum and 50 msec. maximum.
+The faster response time of this terminating character requires that sending drivers release within 2 msec. after the terminating character is received.